 Olivier Vernon brings risk if the Browns bring him back in free agency

-Olivier Vernon has been playing his best football as a member of the Cleveland Browns this season.
-He’s been healthy this season, playing in 14 games this season.
+Olivier Vernon has been playing his best football as a member of the Cleveland Browns.
+He was relatively healthy in 2020, playing in 14 games.
 Vernon has been a tremendous complementary asset to Myles Garrett as the two combined for 21.0 sacks in 2020, with Garrett being named a first-team All-Pro member.

 Talent alone makes it worth it for the Browns to bring him back.
 However, things aren’t that simple.
 First, Vernon turns 31 next season.
 He is also making $11 million after signing a one-year contract before the season.